TKDFusion/Magneto_Filament_Cutter/STL/README.md

 ## Filament Guide For Hextrudort Low

 This is holding an 11mm section of PTFE via press fit into the printed part.
+PTFE needs to be flush with the bottom of the top plate to function properly, and it is recommended to chamfer PTFE for smooth fillament insertion.

 ![Hextrudort Low PTFE Holder](https://github.com/user-attachments/assets/2121612b-b161-4f6d-b491-a7406f53e011)